The Drug Management Program

 Safety is our Priority

 The goal of the DMP is to improve care coordination for safer use of benzodiazepines and opioid medications.
 All Medicare drug plans have a drug management program (DMP) to help patients who are at risk for prescription drug abuse.
-If you get opioids from multiple doctors or pharmacies, your plan may talk with your doctors to make sure you need these medications and that you’re using them safely.
+If you get opioids from multiple doctors or pharmacies, or if you had a recent opioid overdose, we may talk with your doctors to make sure you need these medications and that you are using them safely.

 Memorial Hermann Health Plan works with your pharmacists and doctors to do a safety review when you fill your prescriptions and to make sure you need these medications.
 If we identify that your prescription opioids and benzodiazepines are not safe or may pose a risk or danger to your health, then we may limit your coverage of these drugs under our drug management program and may require you to get these medications only from certain doctors or pharmacies to better coordinate your health care needs.
 Memorial Hermann Health Plan will notify you by letter if you will be affected by the drug management program.
 You and your doctor can also disagree and appeal any decision by the plan.